Two ways to uncover AFib, at your fingertips

 ♦Not intended for use by people under 22 years old.

-♦♦Not intended for use by people under 22 years old or with other known arrhythmias.
+♦♦Not intended for use by people under 22 years old with known atrial fibrillation or other known arrhythmias.